ibm-cloud-docs/solution-tutorials/cloud-e2e-security-inprogress.md

    {: codeblock}
 4. In the [{{site.data.keyword.Bluemix_notm}} Resource List](https://{DomainName}/resources) locate the resources that were created for this tutorial.
 Use the search box and **secure-file-storage** as pattern.
 Delete each of the services by clicking on the context menu next to each service and choosing **Delete Service**.
 Note that the {{site.data.keyword.keymanagementserviceshort}} service can only be removed after the key has been deleted.
 Click on the service instance to get to the related dashboard and to delete the key.

-If you share an account with other users, always make sure to delete only your own resources.
-{: tip}

 ## Related content
 {:related}